 - Academic Integrity policy and appeal process;

-- Student Conduct Concern/Complaint - to file a concern or complaint regarding a student's behavior, which may violate the Code of Student Conduct
+- Student Conduct Concern/Complaint - to file a concern or complaint regarding a student's behavior that may violate the Code of Student Conduct

 The Student Complaint policy is designed to help students address issues at the lowest level in the most direct and least taxing way possible.
 Following the steps outlined below is the best way to resolve, for example, a situation in which a student believes an assignment has been unfairly graded in a class still in session, has concerns about the academic quality or content of a course, or believes a staff member working in one of the schools or other departments at the university has not been responsive to repeated requests for assistance.
 These situations and others like them can usually be resolved through direct discussion.